Why Adalo Works for Building a Transit App

 When it comes to building a transit app without code, Adalo stands out as the most practical choice for several reasons.

-First, Adalo creates true native mobile apps for iOS and Android—not just progressive web apps.
+First, Adalo creates true native mobile apps for iOS and Android—not progressive web apps or web wrappers.
 This matters for transit apps where users expect the performance and feel of apps like Transit or Citymapper.
+Web wrappers can add 2-3 seconds of load time compared to native apps, which frustrates commuters checking arrival times on the go.

 Second, Adalo's built-in relational database handles complex relationships between routes, stops, schedules, and users without requiring external database tools.
-You can manage all your transit data directly within the platform.
+With unrestricted database storage on paid plans, you can manage comprehensive transit data for entire metropolitan areas directly within the platform.

 Third, the platform's Professional plan includes everything a transit app needs: geolocation, Google Maps integration, External Collections for API connections, and push notifications.
-This all-in-one approach eliminates the need to piece together multiple tools.
+This all-in-one approach eliminates the need to piece together multiple tools or manage separate database services.

 The Component Marketplace offers over 50 additional components, including maps, timers, and UI elements that accelerate development.
 If you need help, the Adalo Experts network connects you with certified developers for specialized assistance.